Who should I contact about registration questions?

 If you are playing phone tag with your child and are getting frustrated by the lack of contact, call the Deans’ Office.
 They will track your child down and ask him or her to contact you.

-What does my child do if he or she feels sick at school?
+What if my child feels sick at school?

-If your child is not feeling well, he or she should come to the Student Health and Wellness Center (SHWC) for evaluation by a registered nurse and if necessary a nurse practitioner or physician.
+Students who are not feeling well should visit the Student Health and Wellness Center (SHWC) for evaluation by a registered nurse and if necessary a nurse practitioner or physician.
 Students who are ill will rest in the SHWC.